 VMLRP Shortage Situations

-NIFA releases Veterinarian Shortage Situations every spring.
+NIFA releases Veterinarian Shortage Situations every year.
 This page provides information on the shortage area types, the process for nominating a veterinarian shortage situation, and links to the shortage situations map.

-The map of designated Veterinarian Shortage Situations for FY 2017 contains all shortage situation designations for the FY 2017 application cycle.
-The FY 2018 shortages will be posted in January 2018.
+The map of designated Veterinarian Shortage Situations for FY 2018 contains all shortage situation designations for the FY 2018 application cycle.
 All states shaded blue have at least one designated shortage area.
 The shortage situations will appear in the table below the map.
 Additional details for that area can be found by clicking on the pdf or the ID code of the area of interest.
 Previous years' designations can be found by selecting the year of interest and the applying the filter (data not currently available for all program years.)

 Type I - at least 80% FTE private practice food supply veterinary medicine